Fate of the unlearned: Islam

-A similar issue exists in Islam, as different authorities within the faith have issued different theories as to the destiny of those who do not know of Muhammad or Allah.
+A similar issue exists in Islam, as different authorities within the faith have issued different theories as to the destiny of those who do not know of Muhammad or God.
 Islam generally rejects the possibility that those who have never heard of the revelations embodied in the Quran might automatically merit punishment.

 According to Quran, the basic criteria for salvation in the afterlife is the belief in one God, the Last Judgment, acceptance and obedience of what is in the Quran and ordained by the prophet, and good deeds.
 As the Qur'an states: